Why Day Care Business?

 Pricing for Daycare Business in Kenya.

-Pricing usually depends on the type of daycare; whether it’s high-end, mid-level on the lower end.
+Pricing usually depends on the type of daycare; whether it’s high-end, or mid-level on the lower end.

 High-end daycares are usually situated in high-income neighborhoods, charging about 500 to 2000 shillings daily/child.